top of page

 Lets talk death and dying

-We believe in the power of shared experiences and understanding.
-Death is Family.
-Grief is love.
+We believe in the power of shared experiences and understanding in community.

 The Death Kin and any registered nurses or other practitioners affiliated with this site are not licensed medical providers.
 The services we provide do not constitute nursing practice or medical advice.
 Coaching is for educational and informational purposes only and is not a substitute for medical diagnosis, treatment, individualized healthcare planning, or therapy.
 We do not diagnose, treat, or prescribe for any medical conditions.
 All content on this website, in sessions, classes, and materials are for educational and informational purposes only.